froxlor/Froxlor/SECURITY.md

 ## Reporting a Vulnerability

-If you think you have found a vulnerability in froxlor, please head over to [https://huntr.dev/repos/froxlor/froxlor](https://huntr.dev/repos/froxlor/froxlor) and use the reporting possibilities there as we are funding the prize-pot for froxlor on this platform.
+If you think you have found a vulnerability in froxlor, please head over to [https://github.com/Froxlor/Froxlor/security/advisories](https://github.com/Froxlor/Froxlor/security/advisories/new) and use the reporting possibilities there.
 Also, please give us appropriate time to fix the issue and build update-packages before publishing anything into the wild.
-Alternatively you can send us an email to [team@froxlor.org](team@froxlor.org).
+Alternatively you can email us to [team@froxlor.org](team@froxlor.org).